Wigan: Governance

 Under the Municipal Corporations Act 1835, the town was reformed and was given a commission of the peace.
-The borough was divided into five wards with a town council of forty members: two aldermen and six councillors representing each ward.
+The borough was divided into five wards with a town council of 40 members: two aldermen and six councillors representing each ward.
 Rectors from the local parish church were the lords of the manor since records began until 2 September 1861.
 On this date, the borough corporation bought the rights associated with the lordship.
-The Local Government Act 1888 constituted all municipal boroughs with a population of 50,000 or more as "county boroughs", exercising both borough and county powers.
+The Local Government Act 1888 constituted all municipal boroughs with a population of 50,000 or more as county boroughs, exercising both borough and county powers.
 Wigan accordingly became a county borough on 1 April 1889, giving it independence from Lancashire County Council.
 Ward boundaries were altered, and the county borough was divided into ten wards, each electing one alderman and three councillors.
 The former area of Pemberton Urban District was annexed to the County Borough of Wigan in 1904, adding four extra wards to the borough.

-In 1974 the County Borough of Wigan was abolished and its former area became part of the Metropolitan Borough of Wigan.
+In 1974, the County Borough of Wigan was abolished and its former area became part of the Metropolitan Borough of Wigan.
 The current Wigan Town Hall was opened by the Princess of Wales in November 1991.
 In April 2011, the borough along with the entirety of the county of Greater Manchester became one of 10 constituent councils of the Greater Manchester Combined Authority.

-Wigan is in the Wigan Parliamentary constituency, which was recreated in 1547 after having covered the borough in the late 13th century.
-From 1640 until the Redistribution of Seats Act 1885, the constituency returned two Members of Parliament (MPs); from then on it had only one.
+The town is in the Wigan Parliamentary constituency, which was recreated in 1547 after having covered the borough in the late 13th century.
+From 1640 until the Redistribution of Seats Act 1885, the constituency returned two MPs; from then on, it had only one.
 Since 1918, the constituency has been represented by the Labour Party.
-Lisa Nandy is the incumbent Member of Parliament for Wigan, having first been elected in the 2010 general election.
+Lisa Nandy is the incumbent MP for Wigan, having first been elected in the 2010 general election.

-Wigan Council takes part in the town twinning scheme, and in 1988 twinned with Angers in France.
+Wigan Council takes part in the town twinning scheme and in 1988 twinned with Angers in France.